NESII/MAPLWrapper/README.md

 Therefore, this wrapper is best suited for wrapping entire MAPL models or large pieces of it.

+How the wrapper is used to couple two different MAPL components:

 ![Diagram](wrapper_diagram.png)

 # Obtaining and Building